 kotlin-channel-event-bus 🔆¶

-Multi-keys, multi-producers, single-consumer event bus backed by kotlinx.coroutines.channels.Channel
+Multi-keys, multi-producers, single-consumer event bus backed by kotlinx.coroutines.channels.Channels.¶

 -